 Tap any of these entries and you'll see a new list containing all of the scores that pertain to that category.
 A single score may be visible in several different lists, so long as it matches the corresponding category or setlist.
-(For example, a score with the composer "Johann Sebastian Bach" and the genre "Baroque" will be listed under both categories.)
+(For example, a score with "Johann Sebastian Bach" as its composer and "Romantic" as its genre will be listed under both of these categories.)
 Most submenus can be sorted by date added, rating, difficulty, key, time, or alphabetically.